TartanLlama/tartanllama.github.io/_drafts/sycl.md

   std::iota(begin(in),end(out),0);
 {% endhighlight %}

 So far, so similar.
-Again we're just creating a couple of arrays to hold our input and output data.
+Again we're creating a couple of arrays to hold our input and output data.

 {% highlight cpp %}
 cl::sycl::buffer<int> in_buffer(in.data(), cl::sycl::range<1>(in.size()));
 cl::sycl::buffer<int> out_buffer(out.data(), cl::sycl::range<1>(out.size()));
 cl::sycl::queue q;
 {% endhighlight %}

-Here we are creating our buffers and our queue, just like in the last example.
+Here we are creating our buffers and our queue like in the last example.

 {% highlight cpp %}
 sycl::sycl_execution_policy<class Mul> sycl_policy(q);
 {% endhighlight %}

 Here's where things get interesting.
 We create a `sycl_execution_policy` from our queue and give it a name to use for the kernel.
-This execution policy can then be used just like `std::execution::par` or `std::execution::seq`.
+This execution policy can then be used like `std::execution::par` or `std::execution::seq`.

 {% highlight cpp %}
 transform(sycl_policy, begin(in_buffer), end(in_buffer), begin(out_buffer),
           [](int x) { return x*2; });
 {% endhighlight %}

-Now our kernel dispatch looks just like a call to `std::transform` with an execution policy provided.
+Now our kernel dispatch looks like a call to `std::transform` with an execution policy provided.
 That closure we pass in will be compiled for and executed on the device without us having to do any more complex set up.

 Of course, you can do more than just `transform`.
 At the time of writing, the SYCL Parallel STL supports these algorithms: